wootfish/theseus.dht/doc/index.md

 Note that we follow the MLDHT KRPC protocol as regards message _format_, but not as regards message _transport_.

 We define the following queries: `find`, `get`, `put`, and `info`.
 These deal with looking up nodes, storing data on nodes, retrieving data from nodes, and exchanging node metadata, respectively.

+### Contact Format

+(TODO: decide whether to use keys or key fingerprints? how much do we care about the amt of traffic we're sending over the wire? how big a difference does this choice make? being able to auth w/ a public key from the very start would be nice tho that might require reworking the bit on handshakes above)

+In BEP-5 it's like:

+> Contact information for nodes is encoded as a 26-byte string.
+Also known as "Compact node info" the 20-byte Node ID in network byte order has the compact IP-address/port info concatenated to the end.

+We want to do that too but also to have keys or key fingerprints in there.
+Ed25519 public keys are 256 bits.

 ### Queries